- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 - On 1 February 2013, a bomb exploded in the Jidhafs region, injuring three policemen.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information on terrorism and our General advice to Australian travellers for tips on staying safe overseas.

 Civil unrest/political tension

 In 2012 Bahraini authorities announced the banning of all public rallies and gatherings.
-According to the authorities, any participants in illegal rallies or gatherings will face legal action.
-Australians should be aware that bystanders could get caught up in demonstrations and consequently could face arrest.
+Participants in illegal rallies or gatherings will face legal action.
+Australians should be aware that bystanders could get caught up in demonstrations and could face arrest.

 There continues to be a visible security presence in Bahrain, particularly around the city centre and Shia villages.
 You should follow the instructions of local authorities and security forces.

 You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbance.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movement to major routes at all times.